Throughout my 20s, it’s fair to say that I partied hard.

-Sure, I also found time to complete a university degree, establish a career and buy my first apartment, but I was very often the instigator of big nights out amongst my friends and found it hard to call it a night when it was time for the evening to wrap up.
+I was often the instigator of big nights out amongst my friends and found it difficult to call it a night when it was time for the evening to wrap up.

-When my son was born nine months later I chose to exclusively breastfeed, and so I continued to stick to a healthy, alcohol-free diet (okay sure, with a bit of chocolate thrown in the mix).
+When my son was born nine months later I chose to exclusively breastfeed, and so I continued to remain alcohol-free.

 Mamas gettin’ their groove back

 It was around the eight-month mark into parenthood that I noticed the fellow mums in my mother’s group talking about having the odd glass of wine in the evenings and even heading out for a boozy night.
-(Disclaimer: when you’re a mum in your first year of parenting “boozy night” is usually two to three glasses tops, as your tolerance is so low!).
+(Disclaimer: when you’re a mum in your first year of parenting “boozy night” is usually two glasses, tops, as your tolerance is so low!).

 Some of the mothers were expressing and bottle-feeding, others formula feeding, while some simply timed their nightly vino for after their little one had gone to bed.